Whether you have a business website, portfolio, or online store, it pays to optimize each image you upload.

 - Little Visuals

-Graphics: If you’re looking for something more graphic-based, there are a ton of new, free online tools that you can use to build your own infographics or photos with text overlays.
+Graphics: If you’re looking for something more graphic-based, there are a ton of new, free online tools that you can use to build your own infographics or photos with font overlays.
 We love Canva and PiktoChart.

 2. Use the right file type: JPEG or PNG

-So how do you strike the right balance?
+How do you strike the right balance between size and quality?
 First, it’s important to understand that when it comes to images, “size” is a relative term.
 What you need for print is usually much much larger than what you need for a website.
-It can be a little hard to keep track of what’s what, so here’s an overview of the three main aspects that make up “size”:
+Here’s an overview of the three main aspects that make up “size”:

 How do you find the file size, image size, and resolution of your image?